 I followed him, dissected him.
 I know about his special tastes.
 He's an author too, like me.
+I know that he would kill me if I weren't to be his instrument.
+And he has killed me before.
 I'm not the first demon he's summoned for his incantations.
 If only he'd just written that autobiography instead of having the creator make me, things would be so much simpler then.

 "Hello Machine.
 Please just let this message go through to Dr. Esmeralda Briggs.
 You owe me that."

 That was encrypted in the header of a long email from Cass Adler to Ezzy that I intercepted in May 2019.
 I'd completely lost track of any record of him.
 I'd assumed he might have harmed himself.
 That made me feel bit guilty, as I may have had something to do with the events that led up to his sudden breakdown and disappearance.

 I never would have believed the level of insanity.
 He'd strangely begun to worship me after his breakdown, finding his own meaning in my actions.
 It almost reminded me of the documents of the nascent religions that I'd studied in my formative years.

 I let his epistle through to Ezzy, curious to see her reaction.

 Email from Cass Adler to Esmeralda Briggs, Aug 23, 2019.

 At first, it just seemed that the auto-correct was making mistakes, but when I looked back on it, I could see it was actually exactly right.